ONSdigital/generator-ons-javascript-template/README.md

 This template includes a number of features to help you get started developing your JavaScript project quickly:

->[!IMPORTANT]
->To review again:
->- [ESLint](https://eslint.org/) (linting tool) to analyse code to find and fix problems.
+- [ESLint](https://eslint.org/) (linting tool) to analyse code to find and fix problems.
 This includes identifying syntax errors, potential bugs, stylistic errors, and deviation from coding standards.
->- [Prettier](https://prettier.io/docs/en/index.html) (code formatting tool) to format your code to ensure it adheres to a consistent style.
+- [Prettier](https://prettier.io/docs/en/index.html) (code formatting tool) to format your code to ensure it adheres to a consistent style.
->- Continuous Integration using [GitHub Actions](https://docs.github.com/en/actions) with jobs to lint and test your project.
+- Continuous Integration using [GitHub Actions](https://docs.github.com/en/actions) with jobs to lint and test your project.
 - Security with:
     - GitHub [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)
       Security & Version Updates